Hydrodynamic limit of Robinson-Schensted-Knuth algorithm: Acknowledgments

 \section{Acknowledgments}

-I would like to thank my supervisor, Professor Piotr Śniady, for his support, the understanding, the patience, the positive outlook, the guidance, the valuable advice, the useful and constructive recommendations during writing this article.
-I would like to thank also to doctor Jacinta Torres for the help with the text editing.
+I would like to thank my supervisor, Professor Piotr Śniady, for his support, understanding, patience, positive outlook, guidance, valuable advice, and useful and constructive recommendations during writing this article.
+I would like to thank also to Dr Jacinta Torres and Dr Stephen Moore for the help with the text editing.